Nissan Skyline GT-R: Powertrain

 The GT-R of the 1990s included a 2.6 L straight six-cylinder twin-turbo engine producing 206 kW.
 The standard turbochargers were of a hybrid steel/ceramic design allowing them to spool up faster due to the light nature of the ceramic exhaust wheel.

 The drive train delivered power to all four wheels using an electronically controlled all-wheel-drive system Nissan called the ATTESA E-TS.
 This system used two accelerometers mounted under the center console, which fed lateral and longitudinal inputs to the ECU.
 The ECU then controlled power delivery to the front wheels via an electronic torque split converter.
 In 1995, the ATTESA E-TS Pro was introduced as an option for R33 GT-R customers, and came as standard equipment in GT-R V•spec models.
 It was later standard equipment in all GT-R models for the R34 Skyline GT-R. The ATTESA E-TS Pro added a hydraulic active limited-slip differential, which was controlled by the onboard ATTESA computer.
 This was only for the rear differential, as the front differential remained as a mechanical open differential.
 Although it is not related to the all wheel drive system, it uses much of the same sensors, and the same computer.
 The R32 could be switched from AWD to RWD by removing the 4WD fuse, but R33 and R34 models had to have the front tailshaft removed, or the centre diff can be depressurised for 'towing mode' as specified in the owners manual.

 The car also had computer-controlled all wheel steering system referred to as HICAS.
 The HICAS system activated when the vehicle exceeded 80 km/h and controlled the steering of the rear wheels in the same direction as the front to improve turn in on entry to corners.
 This feature is often seen as more of a hindrance than help in race applications.
 The system tends to favor less experienced drivers, and can make the rear suspension unstable during high speed cornering.

 While the published figures from Nissan were as quoted above, tests showed the car had a factory power output of closer to 327 hp at the flywheel.
-The lower published figure was Nissan's response to the need to abide by a gentleman's agreement between the Japanese auto manufacturers not to introduce a car to the public exceeding 206 kW of power output.
+The lower published figure was Nissan's response to the need to abide by a gentleman's agreement between the Japanese auto manufacturers not to introduce a car to the public exceeding a power output of 206 kW.